skarma91/logicmojo-data-science-april-2025/Capstone_projects/readme.md

 ## Batch: LogicMojo Data Science April 2025

 - We have created following 4 capstone projects.
-- Students are requested to complete at least 2 out of 4 capstone projects for your course completion.
+- Students are requested to complete **at least 2 out of 4 capstone projects** for your course completion.
-- You are welcome to try more than 2 projects as well
+- You are welcome to try more than 2 projects as well.

 | **Capstone Projects** |                     **Files**                        |            **Brief Descriptions**           |
 |:---------------------:|:----------------------------------------------------:|:-------------------------------------------:|